ja-k-e/lexicon_standoff/README.md

 ## Deployment
 - `gulp publish`
 - Commit `/prod` changes and push to origin
 - I am using Netlify to serve the `/prod` directory for free.
+You could also use GitHub pages.